 Completion Engineers are responsible for optimizing workover design and operations, developing horizontal and multilateral well, determining primary and remedial cementing procedures together with the development and installation of tubes, packers, subsurface control and surveillance equipment, and preparing cost estimates and risk study.
 Completion Engineers work with tight gas formations.
 Therefore, they assume more responsibility for well testing.

 If you are interested in a job in Completion Engineering or getting an advanced course on this subject, you may need to complete some prerequisites in mathematics, geology physics, and chemistry.
-It also requires knowledge to the core courses that include the Introduction to Petroleum Engineering systems, mechanics of materials, and thermodynamics.
+It also requires knowledge of the core courses that include the Introduction of Petroleum Engineering systems, mechanics of materials, and thermodynamics.
 These courses will also prepare you for other related fields.

-The estimated salary for a Completion Engineer ranges from $99k - $196k annually.
+According to U.S Bureau of Labor Statistics, the estimated national salary for a Completion Engineer ranges from $99k - $196k annually.
 Averaging at $135k and highest salary I have seen was $206,000 per year, making it the highest Petroleum Engineer Salary.

 2. Drilling Engineers